-Find All the Latest Medical Policy Updates Online
+Looking for the Latest List of Medical Policy Updates?

-Visit premera.com/wa/provider to see medical policy updates within the last 60 days.
+Visit our provider website to see medical policy updates within the last 60 days.
 You can sort the list policies by title, policy number, or effective date, and you can link to each policy for complete details.